 With that said, mastering this move takes time.
 There’s absolutely no shame in modifying!
 In fact, calling on pushup alternatives can help you avoid injury, build greater strength, and nail your form.
 And doesn’t that sound like a win?

 Coordination is Key

 There’s also a level of coordination — you need to make sure your body is staying in one straight line from your head to your feet, hips don’t go up to the ceiling, or your back doesn’t arch towards the ground, all while you’re focusing on bending and straightening your arms under the weight of your body.
-This is why you need to have enough core strength to execute a proper push-up.
+This is why you need to have enough core strength to execute a proper push-up (and avoid injury).
 What makes this exercise so effective is also what makes it very hard.